fadden/CiderPress2/DiskArc/Arc/AppleLink-notes.md

 [AppleLink](https://en.wikipedia.org/wiki/AppleLink) was an online service created by Apple Computer.
 Initially only available to employees and dealers, it was eventually opened to software developers.
-This was to be replaced by a system available to all users, called AppleLink Personal Edition, but for various reasons this was renamed to America Online.
+This was to be replaced by a system available to all users, called AppleLink Personal Edition, but for various reasons the product evolved without Apple and was renamed to America Online.

 Files were stored in AppleLink Package Compression Format, which combined the data and resource forks and file attributes into a single file.
 This appears to have been a Macintosh-specific